abid-sayyad/eBPF_init/README.md

 ## Hello-ring-buf.py
 This example uses BPF ring buffer which is a improved version of perf buffer.
 The perf buf has respective buffers attached to CPU cores.
 Whereas in BPF rung buffer is a common buffer shared between all the CPU cores.
-In this example we read the PID and User Id for each "execve" call made on the system.
+In this example we read the command used, message, PID and User Id for each "execve" call made on the system.